 The Wake Interval Exponent subfield is set to the value of the exponent of the TWT Wake Interval value in microseconds, base 2.
 The Wake Interval of the requesting STA is equal to (Wake Interval Mantissa) ×2(Wake Interval Exponent).

-When transmitted by a TWT requesting STA, the Target Wake Time field contains a positive integer which corresponds to a TSF time at which the STA wants to wake.
-When a TWT responding STA with dot11TWTGroupingSupport equal to 0 transmits the TWT element to the TWT requesting STA, the TWT elemen contains the Target Wake Time field which corresponds to a TSF time at which the TWT responding STA wants a TWT-requesting STA to wake and it does not contain the TWT Group Assignment field.
-A TWT-requesting STA uses the value of 0 in the Target Wake Time field to indicate that the TWT-responding STA determines the TWT.
+When transmitted by a TWT requesting STA, the Target Wake Time field contains a positive integer which corresponds to a TSF time at which the STA wants to wake, or a value of zero when the TWT command Reply field contains the value corresponding to the command “Request TWT”.
+When a TWT responding STA with dot11TWTGroupingSupport equal to 0 transmits the TWT element to the TWT requesting STA, the TWT elemen contains the Target Wake Time field which corresponds to a TSF time at which the TWT responding STA wants a TWT requesting STA to wake and it does not contain the TWT Group Assignment field.

 TGah editor: Modify the additional paragraphs of subclause 8.4.2.170j TWT element that are shown below as indicated: